YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLREADEOF
 ----------------

-JNLREADEOF, End of journal file encountered for xxxx
+JNLREADEOF, End of journal file encountered for jjjj

-MUPIP Error: This indicates that MUPIP JOURNAL encountered the end-of-file for the journal file xxxx, before it completed processing.
+MUPIP/Run Time Error: This indicates that MUPIP JOURNAL or a run-time journal operation encountered the end-of-file for the journal file jjjj, before it completed processing.

 Action: This error indicates an improperly closed journal file.
+Restart journaling with a MUPIP BACKUP -NEWJNLFILES or a MUPIP SET -JOURNAL and report all available circumstance to those responsible for supporting your database operations.

 -----------------
 JNLRECFMT